Unique equilibrium states for Bonatti-Viana diffeomorphisms: Bonatti-Viana construction and Main result

 Note the creation of fixed points with different indices prevents the topologically transitive map from being Anosov.
 These non-real eigenvalues also forbid the existence of a one-dimensional invariant sub-bundle inside $E^{cs}$.
 So the resulting map $\hat f$ has a splitting $E^{cs}\oplus E^{cu}$.

 To finish the construction take the deformation just made on $\fB$ near $q$ and repeat it so that the map is equal to $\hat f^{-1}$ in the neighborhood of $q'$.
 We obtain a map $\fbv$ that is robustly transitive, not partially hyperbolic, and has a dominated splitting $T\mathbb T^4=E^{cs}\oplus E^{cu}$ with $\dim E^{cs}=\dim E^{cu}=2$ (see~\cite{BV} for proofs of these facts).
-By \cite{BF}, the distributions $E^{cs}$ and $E^{cu}$ are integrable.